XxPoggyisLitxX/better-on-bedrock-wiki/latest_downloads-dev.md

 - Full amethyst armor now grants its bonus effect [Bug]
 - Fixed a bug that prevented Player Corpse to work properly
 - Fixed up librarian villager trades
-  - The chance to get a bought quest or any of the new enchantent is much lower
+  - The chance to get a bought quest or any of the new enchantment is much lower
 - Resolved some issues with the Waystone Key
 - Fixed an issue that caused the pedestal to randomly loose items
 - Fixed a bug that caused the Willager chest to not summon the Willager
-- Fixed a bug that caused Amethys Armor to play sounds to all players
+- Fixed a bug that caused Amethyst Armor to play sounds to all players
 - Fixed a bug that allowed players to obtain loads of wool from the Dotted Sheep
 - Fixed sounds for all end wood types
-- Fixed the "?" block that appeared wihtin a structure
+- Fixed the "?" block that appeared within a structure
 - Fixed a bug that allowed players to obtain a waystone block when using Silk Touch
   - This also fixed a duplication bug
 - Updated Grape and Berry bushes to match vanilla generation